-- 1 Bind to the Naming Server with which you wish to create cluster objects. - 2 Get a reference to the Cluster Manager by calling get_cluster_manager method on the factory reference. - 3 Create a cluster using a specified cluster criterion. - 4 Bind objects to an Name using the cluster. - 5 Bind the Cluster object itself to a Name. - 6 Resolve through the Cluster reference for the specified cluster criterion.
+- 1 Bind to the Naming Server with which you wish to create cluster objects. - 2 Get a reference to the Cluster Manager by calling get cluster manager method on the factory reference. - 3 Create a cluster using a specified cluster criterion. - 4 Bind objects to an Name using the cluster. - 5 Bind the Cluster object itself to a Name. - 6 Resolve through the Cluster reference for the specified cluster criterion.

-''' ExtendedNamingContextFactory myFactory = ExtendedNamingContextFactoryHelper.bind(orb, FNamingService"); ClusterManager clusterMgr = myFactory.get_cluster_manager(); Cluster clusterObj = clusterMgr.create_cluster("RoundRobin"); clusterObj.bind(new NameComponent("member1", "aCluster"), obj1); clusterObj.bind(new NameComponent("member2", "aCluster"), obj2); clusterObj.bind(new NameComponent("member3", "aCluster"), obj3); NameComponent myClusterName = new NameComponent("ClusterName", ""); root.bind(myClusterName, clusterObj); root.resolve(myClusterName) // a member of the Cluster is returned. root.resolve(myClusterName) // the last member of the Cluster is returned. '''
+'''

+ExtendedNamingContextFactory myFactory =

+ExtendedNamingContextFactoryHelper.bind(orb,

+FNamingService");

+ClusterManager clusterMgr =

+myFactory.get cluster manager();

+Cluster clusterObj =

+clusterMgr.create cluster("RoundRobin");

+clusterObj.bind(new NameComponent("member1", "aCluster"),

+obj1);

+clusterObj.bind(new NameComponent("member2", "aCluster"),

+clusterObj.bind(new NameComponent("member3", "aCluster"),

+NameComponent myClusterName = new

+NameComponent("ClusterName", "");

+root.bind(myClusterName, clusterObj);

+root.resolve(myClusterName) // a member of the Cluster is

+returned.

+root.resolve(myClusterName) // the next member of the

+Cluster is returned.

+root.resolve(myClusterName) // the last member of the

+Cluster is returned.

+'''